Piers Morgan Live

-Piers Morgan Live (formerly known as Piers Morgan Tonight) was an American television talk show that was hosted by Piers Morgan and broadcast on CNN.
+Piers Morgan Live (formerly known as Piers Morgan Tonight) is an American television talk show, hosted by Piers Morgan and broadcast on CNN.
 The show premiered on January 17, 2011, and filled in the former Larry King Live timeslot.
 It was announced as cancelled on February 23, 2014, after a continuous drop in ratings, and broadcast its last episode on March 28, 2014.

 The theme music was written by Anthony James, composer and CEO of British company Music Candy, and his writing partner Yiorgos Bellapaisiotis, Music Candy's Director.
 Piers Morgan Live was broadcast primarily from CNN's studios at the Time Warner Center in New York City.

 Format

-Throughout the show's run, Morgan interviewed many guests, including politicians, celebrities and members of the public.
+Throughout the show's run, Morgan interviewed many guests.
 His first guest was Oprah Winfrey.
 Soon after the show's debut, when the Egyptian revolution began, the show changed from a Larry King Live-like interview format to a breaking news-format program.
 Morgan had never anchored a live news show, but did have experience with breaking news as a newspaper journalist.
-Because of major news events such as the Arab Spring and the Japanese earthquake and tsunami, the ratio of taped to live interviews was the opposite of his expectations.
+Because of major news events, such as Arab Spring of 2010s and the Great East Japan earthquake, tsunami, and nuclear disaster, the ratio of taped to live interviews was the opposite of his expectations.